Category:

 Source: Harvey.ai

 It can draft, review, and summarize legal documents, answer legal questions, and highlight important clauses for quicker decision-making.
-For busy legal teams, it’s a way to save time while keeping work accurate and consistent.
+For busy legal teams, it helps reclaim billable time, reduce the risk of missing high-impact clauses, and maintain consistent contract standards across every draft.

 Key features of Harvey AI include: